Pi Sagittarii: Properties

 The spectrum of the system's primary, Pi Sagitarii A, matches a stellar classification of F2 II.
 The 'II' luminosity class is for a bright giant star that has exhausted the hydrogen at its core and has followed an evolutionary track away from the main sequence of stars like the Sun.
 Because it has nearly six times the mass of the Sun, it reached this stage in a mere 67 million years.
 The outer envelope is radiating energy at an effective temperature of about 6,590 K, giving it the yellow-white hue of an F-type star.

 Pi Sagittarii A has two nearby companions.
 The first is separated by 0.1 arcseconds, or at least 13 AUs.
 The second is 0.4 arcseconds away, which is 40 AU or more.
 Nothing is known about the orbits of these stars.

 Being 1.43 degrees north of the ecliptic, Pi Sagittarii can be occulted by the Moon, and, very rarely, by planets.
-The next occultation by a planet will be by Venus on February 17, 2035.
+The next occultation by a planet will be by Venus on 17 February 2035 over part of Antarctica and Southern Australia.